-Now it's time to protect them and fight against biodiversity loss to ensure the future of food security, medicine and clean air.
+Now it's time to protect them and fight against biodiversity loss to ensure the future of food, medicine and clean air.

-Take a deep dive into our stories below to understand the power of plants and fungi in sustaining life on Earth.
+Take a deep dive into our stories below to explore the power of plants and fungi in sustaining life on Earth.

 This is food